 This new dataset, which is a collaboration between ESMAP, Facebook, KTH, WRI, and the University of Massachusetts Amherst, is created from an algorithm that estimates the location of existing medium-voltage infrastructure.
-This data gives insight into energy access and can aid in the planning of future infrastructure and sustainable development projects.
+This data gives insight into energy access and can aid in planning future infrastructure and sustainable development projects.

 The model uses "night lights" seen on satellite imagery taken at nearly every point on earth monthly around 1:30 am.
 The night light images are then filtered to highlight particularly bright surroundings and then refined by combining other satellite data to include only areas with human activity.
-The model also assumes that electric lines likely parallel roads.
+The model also assumes that electric lines are likely to parallel roads.

 According to the paper: